-In AEM Forms OSGI- we will have to write a custom OSGi bundle to set JSON data element’s value.
+In AEM Forms OSGi - we must create a custom OSGi bundle to set JSON data element’s value.
 The bundle is provided as part of this tutorial.

 We use Process Step in AEM workflow.
 We associate the “Set Value of Element in Json” OSGi bundle with this process step.